Biblink02/WebSDR-Transceiver/README.md

 **Input**: 2048 complex time-domain samples **Output**: 2048 complex frequency-domain bins

 Each bin represents a small slice of frequency.
-With a sample rate of 520 kHz and 2048 points, each bin is 520000/2048 ≈ 254 Hz wide.
+With a sample rate of 2 MHz and 2048 points, each bin is 2000000/2048 ≈ 977 Hz wide.
 The output is complex (magnitude and phase), but for visualization we only care about magnitude—how strong is the signal at each frequency?

+> **Note**: The graphics worker uses a higher sample rate (2 MHz) than the audio workers (520 kHz) to capture a wider view of the transponder for visualization purposes.

 **Why it's useful:**